yyrichy/BTEEnhanced/README.md

 < blockID > is the block you want trees to be placed above.

 ### Flags
-- `-useAir` is the equivalent of not adding -a when pasting.
+- `-includeAir` is the equivalent of not adding -a when pasting.
 (By default ignores air blocks)
 - `-dontRotate` disables the random rotation (90 degree increments) of schematics.
 - `-r:x` overrides the automatically created default radius.
 Radius being the minimum spacing between trees.
 The radius by default is calculated by averaging the width or height (whichever is larger), and dividing by 2.
 An example of the flag being used is -r:10